DevvitIO/CMS2/README.md

 The finished website should look like a mix out of medium.com and the finished version of "Web Design in 4 minutes" (Image in the example section)

+##Sending Feedback

+We are always open to your feedback.
+Just visit our Discord server.
 ---------

 Its developed by the Devvit community.